Bucky24/react-animate/README.md

 | autoPlay | Bool | Indicates if the animation should start playing immediately or not |
 | frameDelay | Number | The number of MS in between each tick |

+It is recommended that you avoid setting the style property directly of any element you're animating over, though adding classes should work fine.

+## Animator

+The Animator from `useAnimator` exposes the following methods:

+### animate

 In order to actually consume the animator, spread the result of `animator.animate('id')` over the element.
 The id should match the ID in the config, and does not need to match the `id` property set on the element.

-It is recommended that you avoid setting the style property directly of any element you're animating over, though adding classes should work fine.
+### moveTo

+The moveTo method takes in a frame, and will immediately jump in time to that frame, setting all applicable properties.
 ## Config

 The config is the main body of data for the animation system.
 Note that changing the configuration mid-animation will cause the entire system to reset.